 - – Free glass bottle collections (which we then sterilise and reuse), saving you a trip to the recycling bin and the oceans from single-use plastics.

-So far, our milkround has saved over 39 million plastic bottles from landfill.
+So far, our milkround has prevented over 64 million plastic bottles from polluting our planet.
 And we’re just getting started.
 Still unsure if it’s the right move for you?
-Being on the fence is uncomfortable and can annoy the neighbours, so here are 6 reasons to consider the Modern Milkman.
+Being on the fence is uncomfortable and can annoy the neighbours, so here are 6 reasons to consider Modern Milkman.